kflansburg/kflansburg.github.io/content/posts/ordered-stateful-streaming/failure-modes.md

 cost implications thereof.
 In this post I will outline the major sources of failure that I have encountered, in order of increasing severity.

-## Environmental Failures
+### Environmental Failures

 I define environmental failures as anything that causes a task failure that is unrelated to the data being processed or the job code itself.
-My memory issues are an example of this, where settings can simply be adjusted and the task restarted.
+Memory issues are an example of this, where settings can simply be adjusted and the task restarted.
 Another example might be a Pod eviction on Kubernetes triggered by the cluster autoscaler.
 The insight here is that these are in general the only types of failures which snapshot and recovery saves us from.

-## Data Integrity Failures
+### Data Integrity Failures

 Data integrity errors include malformed checkpoints or malformed Kafka topic contents (typically caused by a bug in the producer) which prevent the